- Sugar substitutes are used to sweeten food and drinks without adding sugar.

 - Sugar substitutes are safe but should be used in moderation.

 Do you have a “sweet tooth?”
 Have you ever wondered if you should cut back on regular sugar and have sugar substitutes instead?
-You probably have seen packets of Splenda, Equal , and Sweet’N Low , as well as the many diet drinks that are made with these substitutes.
-This guide will help you learn all about sugar substitutes and how much is safe for your body.
+You probably have seen packets of Splenda, Equal , and Sweet’N Low , as well as the many diet sodas and other drinks that are made with these substitutes.

 What are sugar substitutes?